 Marine hydraulic can be divided into three types of systems:

-- Open hydraulic systems
+- Open hydraulic systems.

-- Closed hydraulic systems
+- Closed hydraulic systems.

-- Semi-closed hydraulic systems
+- Semi-closed hydraulic systems.

 Open Hydraulic Systems

 The most common system is the open hydraulic system.
-The open system is characterised by having a pressureless tank to which the oil is returned more or less directly.
-Contrary to a closed system in which the oil return is directly on the pumps suction side.
+The open system is characterized by having a pressureless tank to which the oil is returned more or less directly.
+Contrary to a closed system in which the oil return is directly on the pump's suction side.
 All hydraulic systems built by Sleipner Motor for our Side-Power systems are open hydraulic systems.
 Semi-closed and closed hydraulic systems will not be discussed further in this series of hydraulic talks.